Hip Bursitis

 When to See a Doctor

-See an orthopaedic specialist if hip pain persists for more than 2 weeks, if you cannot sleep on the affected side, or if the pain is limiting your ability to walk or climb stairs.
+See an orthopedic specialist if hip pain persists for more than 2 weeks, if you cannot sleep on the affected side, or if the pain is limiting your ability to walk or climb stairs.

 Treatment Options